YugabyteDB-Samples/orm-examples/rust/diesel/README.md

 $ ./target/release/yugadiesel
 ```

-**NOTE:** If you need to clean and rebuild the project, run the folowing command before rebuilding.
+**NOTE:** If you need to clean and rebuild the project, run the following command before rebuilding.

 ```
 $ cargo clean